MTN to sue contractors for fibre optic cuts - Ghana Business News

 Management of Mobile Telecommunications Network (MTN) has hinted of a legal suit against private developers and road contractors who persistently cause damage to their fibre optic cables.

-This, according to the company, has become necessary after several engagements with the Association of Road Contractors, the Ghana High Authority, the Urban Roads Department and others to find an amicable way of addressing the situation but had yielded no positive results.
+This, according to the company, has become necessary after several engagements with the Association of Road Contractors, the Ghana Highway Authority, the Urban Roads Department and others to find an amicable way of addressing the situation, proved futile.

-Mr. Samuel Bartels, the Regulatory Manager of MTN who sounded the caution indicated that the issue of fibre cuts have significantly worsened amidst the vigorous sensitization and public education by the Company.
+Mr. Samuel Bartels, the Regulatory Manager of MTN who sounded the caution, indicated that the issue of fibre cuts has significantly worsened even in the face of the sensitisation and public education by the company.

-The Company spent GH¢2 million to repair fibre cuts while GH¢4.4 million was also spent on relocation of fibre optic cables between January and March this year.
+The company spent GHC 2 million to repair fibre cuts while GHC 4.4 million was also spent on relocation of fibre optic cables between January and March this year.

-Mr. Bartels was addressing the Central Region edition of Editors and Senior Media Practitioners’ Forum organized by the company on Thursday in Cape Coast, to strengthen the Company’s relationship with the media.
+Mr. Bartels was addressing the Central region edition of Editors and Senior Media Practitioners’ Forum organised by the company on Thursday in Cape Coast, aimed at strengthening the company’s relationship with the media.

-For his part, Mr. Samuel Koranteng, Corporate Services Executive of MTN, indicated that the Company was investing 160 million dollars in network expansion including the rolling out of its 4G+ services to ensure high data capacity and speed.
+For his part, Mr. Samuel Koranteng, Corporate Services Executive of MTN, indicated that the company was investing $160 million in network expansion including the rolling out of its 4G+ services to ensure high data capacity and speed.

 This, he explained fell in line with the company’s aim of leading the delivery of a bold new digital world.